-When Council approved the 2017 Development Charge Bylaw on May 25, 2017, it also directed staff to bring back an amendment by March 31, 2018 that would add all of the roads projects in "Part B" of Contingency Schedule G of the 2017 Development Charge Bylaw into the rate calculation.
+When Council approved the 2017 Development Charge Bylaw, it also directed staff to bring back an amendment by March 31, 2018 that would add all 56 road projects in "Part B" of Contingency Schedule G of the 2017 Development Charge Bylaw into the rate calculation.
+A full list of the 56 projects, including project costs and calculation methodology, can be found in Table 7-7, on pages 96-98 of the 2017 Development Charge Background Study.